-The open application process will start in October/November, with final applicants chosen in February/March.
+Applications are open on a rolling basis.
 Applicants start by filling out an online survey, which is then followed up by a phone or in-person pre-screen meeting with the MCE Program Manager.
-Applicants that meet the pre-screen criteria will move forward to the next step of the selection process, which includes an interview with a small committee comprised of MCE Staff, Board and Cultivator Council of Advisors.
+Applicants that meet the pre-screen criteria will move forward to the next step of the selection process, which includes an interview with a small committee comprised of MCE Staff, Board and/or Cultivator Council of Advisors.
 Final company selection will be made by the committee and companies will be notified directly by the Program Manager.

 How long is the Cultivator Program?

-The Cultivator program is a 12-month program that starts in April and ends in March of the following year.
+The Cultivator program is a 12-month program.
 The program starts with a deep dive 3rd party assessment, which serves as the foundation on which the plan and program is built.

 What does the Assessment Process entail?

 The Assessment Process starts with the assignment of a 3rd Party Assessment Team comprised of MCE mentors with expertise in Sales & Marketing, Operations, and Finance.
 Once the Assessment Team is approved, three workshops will be scheduled and conducted: 1) Company Introduction, 2) Assessment Workshop, and 3) Priority & Strategy Workshop.
-The Assessment Process will take approximately 6 to 8 weeks to complete and requires a significant investment in time (12-15 hours) from both the company management team and Assessment Team.
+The Assessment Process takes approximately 6 to 8 weeks to complete and requires an investment in time (12-15 hours total) from the company management team.

 If I provide information to the Assessment Team, will it remain confidential?

 In order to effectively conduct the deep dive analysis, financial information, a company business plan and other process information will be required.
 All Assessment Team members and MCE must sign a Non Disclosure Agreement prior to receiving any information from the member company.